contao/docs/docs/manual/system/maintenance.en.md

 ```

 {{% notice "tip" %}}
-If you are wondering why it is configurable but not selectable in the backend: This value never changes.
+If you are wondering why it is configurable but not selectable in the back end: This value never changes.
 The
 process should never take longer - i.e. a lower concurrency - and the maximum number depends on what your server can
 take.
 This only ever changes if you provide more or fewer resources.
 {{% /notice %}}